Edison Early Childhood Education Career Pathway

 An innovative Approach to Developing an Effective Workforce

 People who want a career in early childhood education now have a clear path to a good paying job thanks to an innovative program based in the Edison neighborhood.
 The Edison Early Childhood Education Career Pathway provides a sustainable career pathway that increases the availability of qualified Early Learning Professionals (ELPs) in Kalamazoo.
 The program expands access to childcare and early learning options for residents that lead to strong and resilient families through multi-generational learning approaches.

 Job-seekers who want to work in childcare but need support and guidance

-to reach that goal.
+to reach that goal are encouraged to contact us.
 We welcome non-traditional candidates, meaning those who may not have a GED, are still working to improve their English fluency, or who just need additional guidance to enter this much needed profession.

 This program has three key components:

 ● Career Pathway and Program Development: Aligns workforce development and adult learning activities in ways that support job seekers in their pursuit of careers as ELPs and in other childcare-related careers.

 ● Participant Success: Individuals who participate in the program will have access to gainful employment, paid training, and support that leads to greater financial stability and economic opportunity.

 ● Neighborhood Capacity: Increases the capacity of the Edison neighborhood to support the well-being of families and improves the local economy.
 Also increases equal access to quality child care services in the neighborhood and sparks entrepreneurial and economic growth as a result of leveraging the programs provided through the new YWCA Edison Children’s Center and other sites in the Edison neighborhood.

 get paid to gain classroom experience